-- 2. Follow the safety procedures for refueling your craft. - 3.
-Know the fuel tank capacity and average fuel consumption at frequently used RPMs.
+- 2. Follow the safety procedures for refueling your craft. - Know the fuel tank capacity and average fuel consumption at frequently used RPMs.
 Make sure sufficient fuel is on-board for anticipated cruising requirements.
 And, keep an adequate reserve of fuel in case your plans change due to weather or other circumstances. - 4.
 Make sure the required lifesaving and fire extinguishing equipment is on-board, clearly marked, accessible and in working condition.
-Make sure all passengers know the location and proper operation of this equipment. - Be aware of the weather.
+Make sure all passengers know the location and proper operation of this equipment. - 5.
+Be aware of the weather.
 Check the latest weather reports for possible changing conditions prior to departure.
 Strong winds and thunderstorms are dangerous. - 6.
-Keep up-to-date charts on-board. - Always leave a travel plan with someone onshore before you go out (use a copy of the Travel Log located in Section 1). - 8.
+Keep up-to-date charts on-board. - 7.
+Always leave a travel plan with someone onshore before you go out (use a copy of the Travel Log located in Section 1). - 8.
 On the water, good judgment and courtesy should be used at all times. - 9.
 In case of emergency, at least one other person should know the basic operation of your craft.

-- 10. DO NOT allow passengers to ride on sundecks, swim platforms or on the sundeck/motor cover areas, outside the cockpit area, while the craft is under way.
-Aft facing stern seats, are intended to be used only when the engine is off and conditions allow safe occupancy.
-Never dive from a boat and extended swim platforms. - 11.
+- 10. DO NOT allow passengers to ride on gunwales, sundecks, swim platforms, sundeck/motor cover areas, outside the cockpit area or on the cuddy/cruiser foredecks while the craft is underway.
+Aft-facing stern seats are intended to be used only when the engine is off and conditions allow safe occupancy.
+Never dive from a boat or the extended swim platforms. - 11.
 While the craft is underway, all passengers should remain seated, and all doors and walk-through windshields should be secured in their closed positions.
-While craft is NOT underway or anchored, water and/or wave conditions can affect passenger stability. - 12.
+Water and/or wave conditions can affect passenger stability, even when the craft is NOT underway or at anchor. - 12.
 DO NOT use the swim platform or boarding ladder(s) while the engine(s) are running.
 Ladder(s) should be stowed away before getting underway. - 13.
 Know and obey the Rules of the Road. - 14.
 DO NOT overload or improperly load your craft.
 The capacity plate should be used as a guide only.
 Common sense dictates that the capacity of your craft will be reduced by large waves or bad weather conditions.
 Be aware of local weather reports and water conditions. - 15.
 If you have a ship-to-shore radiotelephone, always respond to distress calls. - The extended swim platform (if applicable) is not intended for storage or occupancy while underway.
 Static load (persons) ratings are 500 lbs for each model.